You can find the domains associated with your site in the Domain management section of your site settings.

 Unless your DNS provider supports CNAME flattening, ANAME or ALIAS records for apex domains, we strongly recommend setting the

 www subdomain (or another subdomain) as your primary domain.
-Our “To WWW or Not WWW” article has more details on why we recommend that configuration.
+Our blog post How to Set Up Netlify DNS has more details on why we recommend that configuration.

 Redirects for non-